bibichannel/terraform-aws-continuous-docker-deployment-to-aws-fargate/README.md

 14. **Amazon SNS Topic:** Allows publishing and subscribing to notifications and messages.
 15. **IAM Roles for CodePipeline and CodeBuild:** Provides permissions for the pipeline and build processes to access required resources.
 16. **IAM Policies:** Define permissions for roles to access necessary AWS services and resources.

+## Github Key Components
+Use github for manage versions,

 ## Project Workflow
 Here's the project workflow for the provided Terraform code that sets up a Continuous Docker Deployment to AWS Fargate from GitHub using Terraform: